317: No Such Thing As Panic Buying Frankincense

 One sock.

-So they can fit probably quite a lot.
+Great Danes are, they're great, so they can fit probably quite a lot.
+I think 30.

 30 socks.

-So, thank you, Dan, for just guessing one sock, because normally I was assuming you would do your usual thing and guess that you've eaten 5,000 socks.
+So thank you, Dan, for just guessing one sock, because normally I was assuming you would do your usual thing and guess it had eaten 5,000 socks.
+Exactly.

 I was going to say 100,000.